naushad2403/self_help_group_dao/client/README.md

 This application is inspired by  Self help group (https://www.drishtiias.com/to-the-points/Paper2/self-help-groups-shgs).
 It's based on Ethereum blockchain.
 People can create group, join them, deposite money into it and lend that money to peer on interest.
+Members can withdraw their amount any time but if they want to borrow then borrow proposal needs to be created.

 ```